navneeth/viralvibes/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Fork the repository, open a branch, and submit a PR.

 ## License